finos/technical-oversight-committee/Readme.md

  - We use our regular (minuted) meetings primarily for planning
  - We have ad-hoc meetings as and when they are needed.
 These will not be minuted.

+## Meeting minutes
+All meetings minutes are available as GitHub issues - https://github.com/finos/technical-oversight-committee/issues?q=is:issue+label:meeting+ ; those open, refer to meeting minutes that haven't been completed or reviewed yet.

+Historical meetings from 2022/2023 are available on https://github.com/finos/technical-oversight-committee/tree/main/meetings-2022-2023

 ## Disclaimer

 Comments, questions, and opinions stated within this repository are personal statements from individuals and do not represent any official or unofficial views of any member organization.